slaeryan/slaeryan.github.io/posts/falcon-zero-alpha.md

 So why don't we hash it?
 And compare the hashes at runtime instead of the original string?

 _FalconZero_ uses the hostname as the environmental keying factor, hashes it using MD5 algorithm and what's more?
 It even encrypts that hash using XOR before hard-coding it to thwart all kinds of static analysis.
+Should the checks fail, the implant shall not execute on the host.

 As a result, reverse engineering this implant should be non-trivial.
 ### Killdate
 Think of killdates like a sort of expiry date for implants beyond which the implant will simply not execute.
 Obviously, this is quite an important feature as you'd want your implants to be rendered useless after the engagement ends.
 ### Address Of Entry Point Injection technique
-Thanks to [@spotless](https://twitter.com/spotless), _FalconZero_ utilises a shellcode injection technqiue that goes under the radar of many AV/EDRs since we do not need to allocate RWX memory pages in the host process which is a very noisy action.
+Thanks to [@spotless](https://twitter.com/spotless), _FalconZero_ utilises a shellcode injection technique that goes under the radar of many AV/EDRs since we do not need to allocate RWX memory pages in the host process which is a very noisy action.

 Quoting from his blog,